 |I don't know how I feel about this cover|

-While both games use Sierra's mouse driven game engine and have ditched the 16 color EGA palette in the favor of 256 color VGA one, only SQ4 is fully voiced.
-It's a shame SQ5 never did get a voiced version, as Gary Owens, who does the narration in SQ4, really makes the snarky, sarcastic tone of the humor come alive and makes up for the uneven voice work of the rest of the cast.
+While both games use Sierra's mouse-driven game engine and have ditched the 16 colour EGA palette in the favour of 256 colour VGA one, only SQ4 is fully voiced.
+It's a shame SQ5 never did get a voiced version, as Gary Owens, who does the narration in SQ4, really makes the snarky, sarcastic tone of the humour come alive and makes up for the uneven voice work of the rest of the cast.